coffeescript6/discuss/README.md

 ## Possible Alternatives
+There are a number of interesting new languages that have sprung up, some of them listed below.
+None seem to capture the essence of "unfancy JavaScript" accomplished in CoffeeScript, but may be sources of inspiration nonetheless:

 - [LiveScript](http://livescript.net/) – Extremely feature-rich, closest to CoffeeScript I've seen, functional-oriented
 - [Earl Grey](http://www.earl-grey.io/) – Python-ish with macros
 - [PureScript](http://www.purescript.org/) – Haskell-based, recommended by @michaelficarra (author of CoffeeScriptRedux)